diverse-project/varylatex/docs/about.md

 # Motivation
-With this implementation of VaryLaTeX we want to provide to the user a way to add variability to a LaTeX document, to help them either  customize a document, or treak it to match some requirements.
+With this implementation of VaryLaTeX we want to give the user a way to add variability to a LaTeX document, to help them either  customize a document, or tweak it to match some requirements.
 For instance, one may want a document that fits on a maximum of 10 pages.

 # Adding variability